Domain 3: Content & Creative Production

 |---|---|---|---|---|

-| B2B SaaS | Long-form thought leadership + atomized LinkedIn posts; founder voice; case studies with named customers | Jasper or Claude Projects + LangGraph + AGENTS.md style guide (Anthropic/Brand.ai pattern) | AI velocity without taste — 100 mediocre LinkedIn posts/week of generic SaaS content with no founder voice | Customer logo permissions; case-study legal review |
+| B2B SaaS | Long-form thought leadership + atomized LinkedIn posts; founder voice; case studies with named customers | Jasper or Claude Projects + LangGraph + AGENTS.md style guide (Anthropic/Brand.ai pattern) | AI velocity without taste, where teams produce 100 mediocre LinkedIn posts/week of generic SaaS content with no founder voice | Customer logo permissions; case-study legal review |

 | Biopharma | Content = MSL slide decks, KOL-co-authored white papers, peer-reviewed publications, congress posters, MA-cleared HCP detail aids.
-Patient content is a separate workstream | Veeva Vault PromoMats (mandatory), Writer.com (HIPAA/SOC 2 enterprise governance), AICEL/Indegene for medical writing automation | Letting an LLM hallucinate a citation or efficacy stat — single fabricated reference = OPDP warning letter, public Untitled Letter listing | MLR cycle (typically 2-6 weeks); ISI on every promotional asset; FDA Form 2253 within 30 days; EMA Article 21; Sunshine Act for HCP-targeted content |
+Patient content is a separate workstream | Veeva Vault PromoMats (mandatory), Writer.com (HIPAA/SOC 2 enterprise governance), AICEL/Indegene for medical writing automation | Letting an LLM hallucinate a citation or efficacy stat (single fabricated reference equals an OPDP warning letter and a public Untitled Letter listing) | MLR cycle (typically 2-6 weeks); ISI on every promotional asset; FDA Form 2253 within 30 days; EMA Article 21; Sunshine Act for HCP-targeted content |

 | DTC | Volume play: 100s of UGC-style ad variants/week, hero video monthly, email lifecycle daily.
 Creator content >> studio content for paid social | Pencil/Brave + Smartly.io for creative iteration; Foreplay for swipe files; Arcads/HeyGen for synthetic UGC; Klaviyo for lifecycle | Synthetic UGC that triggers Meta's "low-quality / AI-generated" policy filter (rolled out 2025) and gets ad accounts throttled | FTC #ad / material connection disclosures; ASA (UK); Meta/TikTok AI-content disclosure flags (mandatory 2024+) |

-| Dev tools | Docs, tutorials, changelogs, conference talks, blog posts that show real code.
-Anthropic + Vercel + Mintlify pattern: docs-as-marketing | Mintlify for docs; Markdown-native publishing; Loom + asciinema for demos; YouTube tutorials > TikTok | Marketing copy that overpromises what the API does — devs paste your headline into Cursor, it fails, they post on Hacker News | OSS contributor attribution; export controls (EAR/ITAR) for crypto/security tools |
+| Dev tools | Docs, tutorials, changelogs, conference talks, blog posts that show working code.
+Anthropic + Vercel + Mintlify pattern: docs-as-marketing | Mintlify for docs; Markdown-native publishing; Loom + asciinema for demos; YouTube tutorials beat TikTok | Marketing copy that overpromises what the API does, so devs paste your headline into Cursor, it fails, and they post on Hacker News | OSS contributor attribution; export controls (EAR/ITAR) for crypto/security tools |

 Key insight: Biopharma is the one industry where Writer.com's audit-trail compliance edge (Forrester TEI 333% ROI) genuinely beats Claude Projects + custom skills, every output must be defensible in an FDA audit, and Writer gives you the document trail.
 Veeva PromoMats is non-negotiable infrastructure regardless of LLM choice.